ChakirALIEdu/head-md-soft-robots/presentation/Presentation.md

 What roles do cables play in visualising/defining boundaries and dependencies to energy?

-How does battery dependency and cable placement affect our movement, anxiety, and spatial awareness within domestic contexts?
-TRhe way we understand/define waht it means to be at home etc
+Within domestic contexts, how does cable placement and battery dependency affect our movements, anxiety, and spatial awareness?